modosc/global-jsdom/README.md

 > Enables DOM in Node.js

-global-jsdom will inject `document`, `window` and other DOM API into your Node.js environment.
-Useful for running, in Node.js, tests that are made for browsers.
+`global-jsdom` will inject `document`, `window` and other DOM API into your Node.js environment.
+This allows you to run browser tests in Node.js.
+The specific attributes set on `global` come directly from the `jsdom` version you have installed.
 ## Install

 Requires [jsdom][] v10 or above.